Ajung Moon

-Ajung Moon is a Korean-Canadian experimental roboticist specializing in ethics and responsible design of interactive robots and autonomous intelligent systems.
+AJung Moon is a Korean-Canadian experimental roboticist specializing in ethics and responsible design of interactive robots and autonomous intelligent systems.
 She is an assistant professor of electrical and computer engineering at McGill University and the Director of the McGill Responsible Autonomy & Intelligent System Ethics (RAISE) lab.
 Her research interests lie in human-robot interaction, AI ethics, and robot ethics.

 Prior to joining McGill University, she served as a senior advisor for the UN Secretary-General’s High-level Panel on Digital Cooperation and ran a start-up AI ethics consultancy, Generation R Consulting.
 She also founded the nonprofit Open Roboethics Institute.
 She currently serves on the Government of Canada Advisory Council on Artificial Intelligence among others.

 Education and career

 Originally from Gyeongsangnam-do, South Korea, Moon received her Doctor of Philosophy in Mechanical Engineering at the University of British Columbia in 2014, focusing on human-robot interaction and robot ethics.
 According to Moon, relationships between humans and machines will need to consider the potential conflicts between the two entities.
 She argues, people naturally negotiate for solutions.
 However, robots do not have the ability to understand morals and how this will weigh into how they negotiate and how decisions are made.
 In 2012, she completed her M.A.Sc. thesis at the University of British Columbia: What Should a Robot Do?: Design and Implementation of Human-like Hesitation Gestures as a Response Mechanism for Human-robot Resource Conflicts, Her Ph.D. research thesis focused on the "interactive paradigm of human-robot conflict resolution".

-Moon is currently an assistant professor at the Department of Electrical and Computer Engineering at McGill University.
+Moon is currently an associate professor at the Department of Electrical and Computer Engineering at McGill University.